MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 - The client LSA Name or SID Lookup Cache is too small, causing many name lookups to be sent to the domain controller repeatedly.
 - An application sending repeated lookup requests that don’t resolve, causing them to be sent to the domain controller repeatedly.
 - Isolated names that don't contain a domain name portion and need to be sent to a remote domain controller across every trust resulting in delays.
-- Remote lookups taking a long time when DC has to request a lookup from cross-forest, which may contribute to the domain controller running out of RPC threads or building a queue at RPC level, resulting in failures, timeouts, and problems on the client application such as Exchange outages.
+- Remote lookups taking a long time when a domain controller has to request a lookup from cross-forest.
+Remote lookups might contribute to the domain controller running out of RPC threads or building a queue at RPC level.
+Long running lookups can result in failures, timeouts, and problems in client applications such as Exchange outages.

 Therefore, it's important to monitor performance of LSA Name/SID lookups and adjust applications and configuration accordingly.

 Beginning with Windows Server 2025, you can use Local Security Authority (LSA) performance counters to monitor the performance of LSA lookups.
 The LSA Lookups performance counter set consists of counters that measure performance of LSA Account name and Account SID lookups.
 These performance counters are available for both Windows client and Windows Server.
-See [LsaLookupNames function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames) and [LsaLookupSids function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupsids) for an explanation of the algorithm that's used when a name/SID needs to be translated.
+For more information about the algorithm used when a name/SID needs to be translated, see [LsaLookupNames function (ntsecapi.h)](/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames) and [LsaLookupSids function (ntsecapi.h)](/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupsids).

 This article also discusses LSA Lookup Caches, including LSA Name cache, for successfully translated names; and Negative Isolated name cache, for unresolved names.